-In the olden days (AKA two years ago), making sure you were technologically prepared for Christmas simply meant making sure the phrase ‘batteries not included’ didn’t ruin the day.
+In the olden days (AKA two years ago), being technologically prepared for Christmas simply meant making sure the phrase ‘batteries not included’ didn’t ruin the day.

 My mum used to fill a biscuit tin with enough Duracell to power an army of bunnies, yet she still often had to do the ‘battery shuffle’ that rendered the remote control useless until Dad made a fuss because he wanted to watch The Queen’s Speech.